commonhaus/foundation/GOVERNANCE.md

 For continuity and stability, elections for Council members (including the Council Chair) are staggered.
 In each election cycle, no more than two-thirds of Council seats will be up for reelection.

-Upon completing their tenure, CC members may:
+Upon completing their tenure, CFC members may:

 - Seek re-election to extend their service.
 - Endorse another nominee, fostering new participation.
 - Opt to step aside, making space for fresh voices on the Council.

-Such an approach introduces fresh perspectives yet preserves institutional knowledge, ensuring the Council's consistent effectiveness in decision-making and setting the direction for The Commonhaus Foundation.
+Such an approach introduces fresh perspectives yet preserves institutional knowledge, ensuring the Council's consistent effectiveness in decision-making and setting the direction for the CF.

 #### Chairperson of the Council

-The Chairperson orchestrates regular CC meetings, ensuring leadership in discussions is evenly spread.
+The Chairperson orchestrates regular CFC meetings, ensuring leadership in discussions is evenly spread.
 They also oversee the proper handling of [Code of Conduct reports and escalations][coc-reports].

 ## Decision Making and Voting

-True to Open Source roots, The Commonhaus Foundation ensures every member's voice is heard through the Lazy Consensus decision-making model.
+True to Open Source roots, the CF ensures every member's voice is heard through the Lazy Consensus decision-making model.

  To quote the [Consensus definition](https://community.apache.org/committers/decisionMaking.html) from the Apache Foundation: